A topic from the subject of Organic Chemistry in Chemistry.

 Types of Structural Isomers

-• Chain isomers have the same carbon chain but different branching patterns.
+• Chain isomers have the same molecular formula but differ in the arrangement of the carbon atoms in the main chain.
+They exhibit different branching patterns.

-• Position isomers have the same functional group but in different positions on the carbon chain.
+• Position isomers have the same carbon skeleton and functional groups, but the functional groups are located at different positions along the carbon chain.

 Types of Stereoisomers